Ashfords Equity essay competition

 Positive action is lawful under the Equality Act 2010 and education providers can offer additional support for underrepresented and disadvantaged groups based on past discrimination.

 How to apply

-To enter, answer the legal essay question that corresponds with the year of study that you are in or have just finished.
-The word limit for all of the essays is 1,500 words.
+Enter by answering the legal essay question that corresponds with the year of study that you are in or have just finished.
+The word limit for all the essays is 1,000 words.

-Essays should be submitted via email to firstname.lastname@example.org with the subject line: ‘Ashfords Equity essay competition – your name'.
+Essays should be submitted via email to firstname.lastname@example.org with the subject line ‘Ashfords Equity Essay Competition – Your Name'.
 Please submit your entry using your university email address.
-The deadline for submissions is 23:59 on Tuesday 31 August 2021.

 Levels 0 and 1 (foundation year and year one)

 DJS Research commissioned by the Law Society at the start of 2020 found that ‘Many law firms are doing a lot of work in the field of diversity, but change is coming too slowly or not at all in many areas and more needs to be done’.

 In your essay, describe the barriers that prevent ethnic minority graduates from gaining employment and progressing in the legal sector, and suggest recommendations that could make the industry more accessible and inclusive.

 Levels 2 and 3 (years two and three)

 “The legal sector has generally been slow in embracing innovation.
 But now the legal technology market is evolving fast… Businesses don’t have endless cash to invest, and it’s important to understand the most pressing issues and areas most suited to automation to maximise efficiencies.”
 (Legal Technology: A Quick Glance at the Market, Ashfords LLP).